 Third possible action: switch to another VPN.
 Our comparative real VPN pricing with commitment (this article) breaks down comparative costs.

-Here's the pricing grid of the 6 major VPNs on the European market as of May 28, 2026, on their respective 24-month commitment.
-Rates in euros with French VAT included for direct comparison.
+Here are the public order-of-magnitude rates of the 6 major VPNs on the European market, on their respective longest commitment.
+Rates in euros with French VAT included for direct comparison - promotional and therefore changing, re-check on each site before subscribing.

 | VPN | 24-month base plan | Renewal rate | Most recent audit | Jurisdiction |